cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 #### Abstract Function Hook (Example libc:fclose)
 The [circled.init.yaml](../morion/circled.init.yaml) file defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively.
-The corresponding entry is located under the key "`hooks:lib:func_hook:`", which means that an abstract hooking mechanism for functions should be used (see [morion/tracing/gdb/hooking/lib](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a specific one, which will be the case in the second example below.
+The corresponding entry is located under the key `hooks:lib:func_hook:`, which means that an abstract hooking mechanism for functions should be used (see [morion/tracing/gdb/hooking/lib](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a specific one, which will be the case in the second example below.
 The **abstract function hooking** mechanism will skip the actual assembly